NZenitram/relay-go-consumer/README.md

 ## Email Sending Endpoint JSON Structure

 This section describes the JSON structure used to send an email through the email sending endpoint.
-The JSON object contains various fields that specify the sender, recipients, email content, and additional options.
+The JSON object contains various fields that specify the sender, recipients, email content, additional options, and credentials for API authentication.

 ### JSON Fields